-Where you stay in the country doesn’t really matter too much as you’re going to have to take transit to get to the attractions.
-That said, some people prefer staying in Southampton since it puts you close to the beaches.
+Where you stay in the country doesn’t matter too much as you’re going to have to take transit to get to the attractions.
+That said, some people prefer staying in Southampton since it puts you close to the beautiful beaches.
 The capital city of Hamilton is also a good choice if you’re looking for more action.
 Budget about $220 a night for your stay.
 Here are some hotel recommendations:

 If you have the right credit card, you can save a fair amount of money on hotels.
 Americans should strongly consider the Marriott Bonvoy Brilliant American Express Card since you can earn up to 95,000 Marriott Bonvoy points and $300 back at U.S. restaurants as a welcome bonus.

 How much you pay depends on how many zones you’re travelling but the only options to pay are three zones or 14 zones.
 Generally speaking, you’ll likely always need to buy a 14 zone token/ticket.
 You can transfer from one bus to another, but it needs to be on the next scheduled bus.

-The cost to ride buses and ferries is the same.
+The cost of riding buses and ferries is the same.
 For reference, here’s the breakdown.

 - $5 – Cash fare (coins only)